TERMS · GLOSSARY OF THE FRAMEWORK

 The highest expression of accumulated female ojas in the classical traditions, named with notable cross-cultural consistency: Deborah, Huldah, the Pythia, the Norse völva, Anna in Luke 2.
 An advisory function, not a governing one.
 Operates from withdrawal from the ordinary social economy.

 The prophetess or oracle is, across multiple unrelated classical traditions, the named expression of the highest female function.
-The consistency is striking and the role description is uniform enough to be treated as cross-cultural data.
+The role description is consistent enough across these traditions to be treated as cross-cultural data.

 TraditionNamed figureSource